 When preparing to take DCRA’s Property Manager’s License examination, I came across their discussion on items related to this concept.
 They talk about important considerations such as physical depreciation (e.g., “physical obsolescence” and “Analysis of Alternative”).
 When reading on the subject, I remembered way back to my school days in in my engineering courses and I thought about the concept of the degradation curve.
 Academic types at the Federal Highway Administration have looked at concepts like this a lot, and it is easy to see taking preventative action at the right time can save a lot of money later down the road, no pun intended!

-This degradation curve, whether related to highways or homes has a similar non-linear shape.
-In other words the rate of degradation increases at an increasingly fast rate.
+This degradation curve, whether related to highways or homes, has a similar non-linear shape.
+In other words, the rate of degradation increases at an increasingly fast rate.
 Sounds confusing right?
 In simple terms, consider carpentry work.
 When an exterior deck board is installed upside down, it has a tendency to cup the wrong way with the edges upward.
 (I will blog about the carpentry side of this issue in a future post.)
 The rain makes the board cup.
-But, when the board cups with the edges up then every time it rains the rain takes longer to dry out because of the cupping.
-This then causes more cupping and eventually it causes board rot.
-So that board that is upside down will rot faster, much faster, because the the more it hold water the more it will hold next time.
-I know that sounds confusing, but the point is that the problem is causing more problems.
-In this case because the water caused the board to cup a little, the cupping causes more water to be retained which causes more cupping.
+But, when the board cups with the edges up, then every time it rains, the rain takes longer to dry out because of the cupping.
+This then causes more cupping and, eventually, it causes board rot.